Mafia (video game): Development

-The game was in development since the end of 1998.
-It was codenamed Gangster and was originally intended to be a driving game similar to Driver.
+The game had been in development since the end of 1998.
+It was codenamed Gangster and was originally intended to be a driving game similar to Driver (1999).
 Multiplayer modes were also planned and announced during development, but were eventually cut in the final release.
 The release date was scheduled for 2000.
-Illusion Softworks initially utilised the engine used in Hidden and Dangerous but was replaced by LS3D as the previous engine did not fulfill the developer's requirements.
+Illusion Softworks initially utilised the engine used in Hidden & Dangerous (1999) but was replaced by LS3D as the previous engine did not fulfill the developer's requirements.
 Due to the change of the engine, the game was released two years later than planned.

 Mafia was ported to PlayStation 2 and Xbox in 2004.
-Illusion was not involved in porting the game.
 Some of the features of the PC version do not exist in the console port, such as police patrols around the city in Free Ride, and some aspects of the game's realism and graphics.

 The Italian version of the game on PC features alternative artwork.

 Mafia: Special Edition, released exclusively to the German market and is limited to 5,000 copies.
 It includes the base game, official Prima strategy guide, replica copy of the Lost Heaven Courier, poster, ball-point pen, notepad, postcard and sticker sheet.

 Story and theme development

-The original cinematic inspirations of Mafia were films like Goodfellas and The Godfather, aiming for a more serious and mature tone for the game.
-Wanting to create a rich story line, director Daniel Vavra tried to mix drama, action and humour to heighten the game's realism.
-The development team originally intended to put players in the role of a police officer taking on the mafia; this was reversed when Daniel Vavra took in charge of writing the game's script.
+The original cinematic inspirations of Mafia were films like The Godfather (1972) and Goodfellas (1990), aiming for a more serious and mature tone for the game.
+Wanting to create a rich story line, director Daniel Vávra tried to mix drama, action and humour to heighten the game's realism.
+The development team originally intended to put players in the role of a police officer taking on the mafia; this was reversed when Daniel Vávra took in charge of writing the game's script.

 Re-release

-Mafia was made available for digital download via Steam on September 7, 2010, under the 2K label, but was discontinued sometime in 2012.
+Mafia was made available for digital download via Steam on September 7, 2010, under the 2K label, but was removed sometime in 2012.
 A DRM-free re-release of Mafia was released on GOG.com in 2017, as well as being reinstated on Steam.
 The 2017 re-release is essentially unchanged from the original game, albeit lacking the soundtrack due to licensing issues.